aleph2c/miros/docs/_sources/introduction.rst.txt

 He refactored the Harel formalism to be more performant and practical.
-Then he published the code that solves the topological problems needed to make it easy for a statechart designer to translate their pictures into working solutions, without having to solve these problem themselves; he called this code the event processor.
+Then he published the code that solves the topological problems needed to make it easy for a statechart designer to translate their pictures into working solutions, without having to solve these problems themselves; he called this code the event processor.

 .. note::